Dynamics of Non-Classical Interval Exchanges: Dynamics

+We fix a generalized permutation $\pi_0$ that is strongly irreducible, and hence belongs to an attractor of $G$.
+Non-classical interval exchanges with generalized permutation $\pi_0$ are points in the configuration space $W_0$ defined by $\pi_0$.
+Let $\x = (\lambda_\alpha)$ be a point in $W_0$.
+First, we show that almost every $\x \in W_0$ has an infinite expansion.

-For non-classical interval exchanges, $\lambda_{\alpha_0} = \lambda_{\alpha_1}$ is a codimension 1 condition in the configuration space, except when the $\alpha_0$ and $\alpha_1$ are the only orientation reversing bands in the interval exchange.
-In this case, we simply amalgamate together the ends of $\alpha_0$ and $\alpha_1$ in the critical positions into a single band and cut that part of the band out of the interval $I$.
-This makes it measure equivalent to a classical i.e.m.~with $(d-1)$ bands.
-So almost surely iterated splitting gives an infinite expansion.
+Recall from Section 3 that Rauzy induction stops in Cases (1) and (2). if Case (1) is true then the underlying generalized permutation is measure reduced, which rules out Case (1).
+In Case (2), except when the critical bands $\alpha_0$ and $\alpha_1$ are the only orientation reversing bands on $I_+$ and $I_-$, the set of widths satisfying $\lambda_{\alpha_0} = \lambda_{\alpha_1}$ form a codimension 1 subset of the associated configuration space.
+If $\alpha_0$ and $\alpha_1$ are the only orientation reversing bands on $I_+$ and $I_-$ then we can simply amalgamate together the ends of $\alpha_0$ and $\alpha_1$ in the critical positions into a single band and cut those parts out of the intervals $I_\pm$.
+This makes it equivalent to a classical interval exchange with $(d-1)$ bands for all widths contradicting the assumption that the generic vertical foliation carried, is non-orientable.
+The conclusion is that when the expansion stops in finite time, the widths belong to a codimension 1 subset of the associated configuration space.